 Cytosolic Ca2+ mediates several cellular signaling pathways that are related to proliferation, differentiation, and migration of tumor cells [20].
-The Ca^{2+} influx from the extracellular space and Ca2+ release from the intracellular sources determine the cytosolic Ca2+ concentration.
-Previously, we have shown that increase in serum Ca2+/Mg2+ ratio promotes PCa epithelial cell proliferation by activating TRPM7, which functions as an endogenous MagNuM channel in PCa cells.
-Furthermore, decrease in the Ca2+-Mg2+ ratio, facilitated Ca^{2+} entry and led to an increase in cell proliferation of cancer cells [35].
+The Ca2+ influx from the extracellular space and Ca2+ release from the intracellular sources determine the cytosolic Ca2+ concentration.
+Previously, we have shown that increase in serum Ca2+/Mg2+ ratio promote prostate cancer epithelial cell proliferation by activating TRPM7, which function as an endogenous MagNuM channel in prostate cancer cells.
+Furthermore, decrease in the Ca2+ to Mg2+ ratio, facilitated Ca2+ entry and led to an increase in cell proliferation of cancer cells [35].
 Therefore, changes in the expression or function of Ca2+ channels could affect the cytosolic Ca2+ homeostasis and its dependent cellular process, such as proliferation and survival.
-Moreover, the role of Ca^{2+} in autophagic cell death has also been recently elucidated in cancer cells and studies have also shown that the cytosolic Ca2+as a major regulator of both basal and induced autophagy [36].
+Moreover, the role of Ca2+ in autophagic cell death has also been recently elucidated in cancer cells and studies have also shown that the cytosolic Ca2+as a major regulator of both basal and induced autophagy [36].

-Interestingly, the anti-carcinogenic activity of dietary polyphenol, RSV has been widely studied both in vitro and in vivo tumor models, including PCa [21,22,25].
-It is well known that RSV induces cell cycle arrest, inhibits cell proliferation, and activates apoptosis in androgen-independent PCa cells [24,37].
-The present study, in conjunction with previous studies, demonstrates that RSV inhibits PCa cell proliferation and induces autophagy in PC3 and DU145 cells.
-Several mechanisms have been shown to mediate the anti-proliferative effects of RSV in PCa cells; however, the precise mechanism of RSVmediated growth inhibition and the involvement of Ca2+ remain unclear.
-Several phase I and phase II clinical trials are currently in progress at the National Institute of Health (http:/clinicaltrials.gov) for therapeutic effect of RSV against several cancer types including patients with colon cancer and lymphoma [38]; however, there are no results from PCa patients.
-Understanding the downstream signaling mechanisms of resveratrol-induced cell death may facilitate the development of additional therapeutic targets for the androgen-independent PCa prevention and treatment.
-The results of this study demonstrate that STIM1 is an important target of RSV for inhibiting cell proliferation and to activate ER stress-mediated autophagic cell death in androgenindependent PCa epithelial cells.
+Interestingly, the anti-carcinogenic activity of dietary polyphenol, RSV has been widely studied both in vitro and in vivo tumor models, including prostate cancer [21,22,25].
+It is well known that RSV induces cell cycle arrest, inhibits cell proliferation and activates apoptosis in androgen-independent prostate cancer cells [24,37].
+The present study, in conjunction with previous studies, demonstrates that RSV inhibits prostate cancer cell proliferation and induces autophagy in PC3 and DU145 cells.
+Several mechanisms have been shown to mediate the antiproliferative effects of RSV in prostate cancer cells, however the precise mechanism of RSV-mediated growth inhibition and the involvement of Ca2+ remain unclear.
+Several phase I and phase II clinical trials are currently in progress at the National Institute of Health (http:/clinicaltrials.gov) for therapeutic effect of RSV against several cancer types including patients with colon cancer and lymphoma [38], however there are no results from prostate cancer patients.
+Understanding the downstream signaling mechanisms of resveratrol-induced cell death may facilitate the development of additional therapeutic targets for the androgen-independent prostate cancer prevention and treatment.
+The results of this study demonstrate that STIM1 is an important target of RSV for inhibiting cell proliferation and to activate ER stress mediated autophagic cell death in androgen-independent prostate cancer epithelial cells.

-Store operated Ca^{2+} entry is the predominant Ca^{2+} influx mechanism in PCa cells.
+Store operated Ca2+ entry is the predominant Ca2+ influx mechanism in prostate cancer cells.
 Substantial progress has been made throughout the last two decades in the elucidation of the key players of SOCE and mechanisms responsible for SOCE activation in both excitable and non-excitable cells.
-Importantly, these studies have identified an involvement of TRPCs and/ or Orai1 channels in SOCE.
-Indeed, Stim1 has also been identified recently as the molecular switch that modulates SOC channels and its significance in SOCE has been elucidated in androgen-dependent PCa cells [15,39].
-Nevertheless, it is unclear about the targets and mechanisms by which SOCE exerts its effects on cell function and survival in androgenindependent PCa cells.
-The data presented here show that SOCE is increased in androgen-independent cells, DU145, and PC3 when compared with normal prostate epithelial cells, RWPE1.
+Importantly, these studies have identified an involvement of TRPCs and/or Orai1 channels in SOCE.
+Indeed, Stim1 have also been identified recently as the molecular switch that modulate SOC channels and its significance in SOCE have been elucidated in androgen-dependent prostate cancer cells [15,39].
+Nevertheless, it is unclear about the targets and mechanisms by which SOCE exerts its effects on cell function and survival in androgen-independent prostate cancer cells.
+The data presented here show that SOCE is increased in androgen-independent cells, DU145 and PC3 when compared with normal prostate epithelial cells, RWPE1.
 MTT assay and BrdU incorporation demonstrated that external Ca2+ mediates the survival and proliferation of DU145 and PC3 cells.
-These results are consistent with other reports showing that the proliferative effect of external Ca2+ and SOCE in cancer cell [6,20,40].
-Moreover, ER Ca2+ depletion and subsequent Ca2+ influx through SOCE have been previously shown to be critical in promoting growth arrest and apoptosis of PCa epithelial cells [4,13].
+These results are consistent with other reports showing that the anti-proliferative effect of external Ca2+ and SOCE in cancer cell [6,20,40].
+Moreover, ER Ca2+ depletion and subsequent Ca2+ influx through SOCE have been previously shown to be critical in promoting growth arrest and apoptosis of prostate cancer epithelial cells [4,13].